sourcemeta/learnjsonschema.com/content/2020-12/unevaluated/unevaluatedItems.markdown

 - If any of these keywords generate an annotation for a particular index, that index is considered as evaluated.
 - By definition, the `unevaluatedItems` subschema is always applied after  `prefixItems`, `items`, and `contains` subschemas.
 - As its name implies, `unevaluatedItems` applies to any array index that has not been previously evaluated.

-## Explanation

-If no relevant annotations are present, the `unevaluatedItems` subschema must be applied to all locations in the array.
-If a boolean true value is present from any of the relevant annotations, `unevaluatedItems` is ignored.
-Otherwise, the subschema must be applied to any index greater than the largest annotation value for `prefixItems`, which does not appear in any annotation value for `contains`.

 ## Examples